nuxt/docs/en/guide/vuex-store.md

 The [context](/api/context) is given to `nuxtServerInit` as the 2nd argument, it is the same as `asyncData` or `fetch` method.

-If `nuxt generate` is ran, `nuxtServerInif` will be executed for every dynamic route generated.
+If `nuxt generate` is ran, `nuxtServerInit` will be executed for every dynamic route generated.

 > Note: Asynchronous `nuxtServerInit` actions must return a Promise or leverage async/await to allow the `nuxt` server to wait on them.